Eye Exams for Contact Lenses

 How Often Do You Need a Contact Lens Exam?

-After about a week of wearing your trial lenses, your eye doctor will want to check how your eyes are adjusting to your new lenses.
+After about a week of wearing your trial lenses, your optometrist will want to check how your eyes are adjusting to your new lenses.

 If you’re experiencing any discomfort or dryness in your eyes, don’t wait until your follow-up appointment to have your eyes examined.
-Your eye doctor may decide to try a different type of lens, recommend another brand of contact lens solution, or adjust your wearing schedule.
+Your optometrist may decide to try a different type of lens, recommend another brand of contact lens solution, or adjust your wearing schedule.

-To find out if you can benefit from contact lenses, contact Urban Opticians in Thornhill today to schedule your contact lens exam.
+To find out if you can benefit from contact lenses, contact Urban Opticians in Thornhill today to schedule your contact lens test.